Tailor-made adventures.

 The other films on this list all depict (in part, at least) a romantic ideal of Latin America, but this Brazilian masterpiece is gritty, visceral and urban in the extreme.
 Poverty, gangsterism and hardship might reach their epitome in Rio de Janeiro’s favelas, but similar themes recur in all big Latin American cities.

 City of God is based on a novel of the same name, but it is also heavily inspired by true events.
 All but one of the actors are non-professionals from the favelas of Rio.
-The plot centres around the ongoing warfare between two rival gangs in the 60s, 70s and 80s.
-The mayhem is held together by a sympathetic narrator who attempts to distance himself from the violence and harbours dreams of becoming a successful photographer.
+The plot centers around the ongoing warfare between two rival gangs in the 60s, 70s and 80s.
+The mayhem is held together by a sympathetic narrator who attempts to distance himself from the violence and harbors dreams of becoming a successful photographer.

 Although the film is shocking in places and may offend sensitive viewers, I consider it a must see for anyone planning a trip to Latin America.
 Inca ruins and spectacular landscapes are all very well, but they should be seen in context.